 This small-group project lets students apply what they've learned about combatting stress by demonstrating practical coping skills.

-Through this small-group project, students will brainstorm, write, and act out a team skit that demonstrates how to respond to stress.
+Through this small-group project, students will brainstorm, write and act out a team skit demonstrating how to respond to stress.

 Using This Group Worksheet To Teach Students How to Respond to Stress